 Fitting to a CTF-like curve involves finding four to seven parameters, depending on the extent of the fit and whether the option Vary exponent of CTF function is selected.
 Varying the exponent can allow the curve to fit better to the width of the dip around the first zero, but since it adds a parameter, it can destabilize the fitting and produce bad results in some cases.
 One of the parameters of the curve is the defocus.
 The other parameters for a basic fit are an additive factor, a scaling factor, and the decay rate for an exponential that attenuates the curve.
 However, when there is detectable signal between the second and third zeros and the fitting region is extended to at least halfway between those zeros, the program automatically adds two more parameters, a scaling factor and decay rate for a second exponential.
 The benefit of this is illustrated in one of the examples below.

 The range of the curve is set from the entries X1 Starts and X2 Ends.
 When the program first starts, it sets these values to be about 0.05/pixel before the first zero, and close to the second zero, respectively, based on the expected defocus.
 If necessary, you should adjust the starting value so that it is to the right of where the fitted curve strongly deviates from the actual.
-If the magenta curve become noisy and falls off before a second zero, you should also reduce the ending point of the fit to exclude that region.
-See the example below.
+In general, you should adjust the ending value to go as far out as CTF oscillations can be reliably discerned, making it bigger to fit past the second zero.
+On the other hand, if the magenta curve becomes noisy and falls off before a second zero, you should reduce the ending point of the fit to exclude that region.
+See the BPV example below.

 As for CTF-like fitting, the range of the curve is set from the entries X1 Starts and X2 Ends.
 Since you are just trying to localize the dip at the first zero, you should restrict the range as necessary to get a good fit there.